zakariakhmd/terraform-private-aks/README.md

 ## Running the quickstart locally

-Make sure you have the right access of Azre subscription on your local machine and start the provisioning of AKS and jumpbox VM as below
+Make sure you have the right access of Azure subscription on your local machine and start the provisioning of AKS and jumpbox VM as below
    ```
    terraform init
    ```